kroim/kroim/README.md

 </table>

 #### I am a blockchain developer in senior level and work in DeFi projects.
-- Forks of Pancakeswap, GooseDefi, Pantherswap
+- Forks of PancakeSwap, GooseDeFi, PantherSwap, MaticSwap.
 - NFT marketplaces like Rarible, Cryptopunk with OpenSea integration.
-- Decentralized Exchanges like binance.org
+- Decentralized Exchanges with TradingView
--  Smart contracts with token presale, redistribution, etc.
+-  Smart contracts for bep20, erc20 with token presale, redistribution, etc.